-Building on this heritage, the Aveng Group looks to strengthening and expanding its rail products and services in Africa, the Middle East and Australia.
+Building on this heritage, Aveng looks to strengthening and expanding its rail products and services in Africa, the Middle East and Australia.
 The rail business, represented by Aveng Manufacturing Lennings Rail Services, continues to pursue projects in the rail sector throughout the Southern African Development Community (SADC) and other developing economies.
 In external markets the business in partnership with McConnell Dowell, to pursue opportunities in the Australian rail sector, taking advantage of strong group synergies in terms of expertise, innovation, skills and facilities.

 During a three month period from mid-June to mid-September this year Aveng Manufacturing Infraset Railway Products supplied 48 000 precast concrete sleepers to Transnet Freight Rail (TFR).
 Weighing a cumulative 12 400 tons, the sleepers were used in a routine maintenance programme on the 860km Saldanha/Sishen ore export line.